Publications

 Book chapters

 Park, W., Chun, J., & Ji, H. (in press).
 Why did the Fukushima nuclear accident happen, and how did it affect people?.
-In D. Steele & A. K. Mercier (Eds.), Justice-oriented anchoring phenomena.
+In D. Steele & A. K. Mercier (Eds.), Justice-oriented science teaching and learning: Anchoring phenomena in secondary classrooms.
 Springer.

 Erduran, S., & Park, W. (2023).
 Argumentation in physics education: Recent trends and key themes.
 In M. F. Taşar & P. Heron (Eds.), International handbook of physics education research.
 AIP Publishing.